satoru8/DiscordDiffs/README.md

 I might make releases but generally, you should simply download the HTML file "fullDiff", or "diffClasses"

 The 'Find > Replace' is something that I do manually.
 It takes much more time and I don't care to be doing that type of diff anymore.
-This is where the new diffClasses.htm come into play.
+This is where the new diffClasses.htm come in.

+Some of them have his colour scheme. new ones might be simple default github style
 ![Diff Colour Scheme](/Assets/colourSchemeWM.png "Diff Colour Scheme")